π¨ CSS For Kids

 π οΈ Step 1: Add the Magic Meta Tag

-of your page.
+This tag goes in the <head> of your page.
 It tells the browser to fit the screen.

 <meta name="viewport" content="width=device-width, initial-scale=1">